by Rebecca Parsons - Southern California-based surfer and travel writer

 Surfing the famous Cloudbreak

-Located just three miles south of Namotu Island in Fiji, Cloudbreak is famous for consistently being one of the most challenging waves in the world.
-The spot breaks over a sharp, shallow reef and offers fast, barreling lefts.
+The Pacific is known for having the biggest waves in the world, but Cloudbreak takes it to another level.
 As the wave progresses, it tends to speed up, presenting shallower, more critical sections.
 The wave is as equally amazing as it is dangerous and, as such, it attracts pros from across the globe.
 If you aren’t up for surfing Cloudbreak, getting an up-close view from a boat is an incredible way to experience the wave.

 A group of surfers at the famous Cloudbreak, Fiji